dakomura/SegPath_code/README.md

 --mask_th | cutoff IHC intensity for mask generation (0-255)
 --overwrite | overwrite output image files

-`targetdir` should contain subdirectories, each of which have the following three .ndpi files.
+`targetdir` must contain subdirectories, each of which have the following three .ndpi files.
 1. HE-stained WSI file the file must contain either 'DAPI' or 'Opal' in its name.
 1. DAPI-stained WSI file (the file must contain 'DAPI' in its name.)
 1. IF-stained WSI file (the file must contain 'Opal' in its name.)

-The slides should be scanned at 40x magnification.
+The slides must be scanned at 40x magnification.

 output:
-- patch image file, which ends with `_HE.png`
+- HE-stained patch file, which ends with `_HE.png`
-- patch image file, which ends with `_IHC_nonrigid.png`
+- IF-stained patch file, which ends with `_IHC_nonrigid.png`

-The HE and IF-image pair files have the same prefix in its name.
+The HE and IF-image pair files have the same prefix in their name.

 ### `2_CELL.run_cellpose.py`
 This script runs Cellpose to the extrated patches (for cell segmentation).